 Alcohol can act as an anticoagulant in small amounts.
 When you are injured, blood cells called platelets move to the injury area.

-These cells are sticky and cluster together.
+These cells are sticky and cluster together and work to stop bleeding.
 Platelets also deliver proteins called clotting factors that create a plug to close the hole.

 Blood clotting is essential when you are injured.
 However, sometimes a blood clot can develop in, or travel to, an artery that delivers oxygen-rich blood to your heart or brain.

 When a blood clot blocks the blood flow to your heart, it can lead to a heart attack.
 If it prevents the blood flow to your brain, it can result in a stroke.

 The effects of alcohol interfere with the clotting process.
 It reduces the number of platelets in the blood, partly affecting blood cell production in the bone marrow.
 This process makes the platelets less sticky and less likely to form blood clots.